awsdocs/aws-proton-administrator-guide/doc_source/ag-svc-view.md

 # View service data<a name="ag-svc-view"></a>

-You can view and list service detail data using the console or the AWS CLI\.
+You can view and list service detail data using the AWS Proton console or the AWS CLI\.

 ------
 #### [ AWS Management Console ]